 Enrollment: Individuals enrolling in the Health Care Incentive must agree to retire from their tenured positions no later than June 30 following the date of enrollment in the benefit and maintain active participation as a member of the Academy.
 At their earliest convenience, faculty should notify the Dean’s Office of their intent to enroll in the Health Care Incentive.
 Enrollment must be initiated in sufficient time that individuals retire on or before the last date of the benefit level they elect, i.e., the last day on which they are age 68 or 70, as applicable.
 Eligibility for the benefit will be determined based on the faculty member’s age on the date of retirement, not the date of enrollment.

 Enrollment in the Academy does not affect regular retirement options.
 Any faculty members considering retirement should consult with the Benefits Service Center to discuss their benefits in retirement.
 Faculty also routinely consult department chairs and the Dean’s Office in planning for their retirement, and that will continue to be the case.

 Academy professors are provided with shared office space on campus.
-Many retired faculty members prefer to remain in their home departments, close to labs and a community based on disciplinary tradition.
-Office space in departments is determined by the chairs.
-Academy professors may prefer to locate in the Academy building, the renovated Greenhouse, allocated by its governing board.
+Many retired faculty members may choose to remain in their home departments.
+Office space in departments is determined by the department.
+Academy professors may prefer to locate in the Academy building, which is the renovated Greenhouse.